shanenak/shanenak/README.md

 ## About
 Lovely to meet you!
 My name is Shannon Millar.
 I'm a software engineer who is energized by complex systems and by building people-centric solutions.
 I believe that impactful products emerge from a purposeful fusion of technology and empathy.

-I combine my Industrial Engineering background with my love of coding by building data-driven tools and websites that increase efficiency and ease for users and clients.
-While I consider Python to be home, I also enjoy coding in JavaScript, Ruby, and SQL.
+My passion for people has always been embedded in my work as a consultant, data analyst, and now, as a software engineer, I remain eager to build data-driven websites that increase efficiency and ease.
+I enjoy coding in Python, JavaScript, Ruby, and SQL.
 Check out my [portfolio](https://shanenak.github.io/portfolio/) for my latest projects.

 -------------------